Wisconsin Sex Offenders

 If a person commits a crime using information disclosed to him or her from the Registry, the penalties may be imposed as follows:

-- In case of a felony, the maximum term of imprisonment prescribed by law for the crime may be increased by not
+- In case of a felony, the maximum term of imprisonment prescribed by law for the crime may be increased by not more than five years.

 What types of information is maintained in the Registry?